foundersandcoders/api-workshop/02-http.md

 #### Codes starting with 3

 These indicate some kind of redirection.
+The 302 status code is a common redirect code.
+Redirects cannot be handled using XHR requests because the browser takes care of them automatically.
+You will only get back what is at the redirected location.

 #### Codes starting with 4